dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ### (vii) Delivery to meet 10-year requirement

+This setting is no longer active.
 Upper Basin delivery to meet 10-year requirement is the 82.5 maf requirement minus the Lake Powell Release minus the Paria flow.
 The Upper Basin must deliver 4.2 maf to the Lower Basin next year at Lee Ferry.
 The Upper Basin can keep all Lake Powell natural flow above 4.2 maf.

 ![](media/3e83f2ff8d8031f12495a1afc52f6e11.png)